Skip to content

 Theming with Matugen

-• enabled (bool): If true, Tsumiki will attempt to generate a palette at startup when the service is available.
+• enabled (bool): generate palette on startup when possible.

 • scheme (string): Matugen scheme identifier.
-Common choices:
+Common values:

 • scheme-tonal-spot (default)